Axway/mft-convert/content/en/docs/TransferCFT/cft_intro_install/unix_install_start_here/upgrade_start_here/upgrade_intro_ux.md

 ---
 title: "Upgrade  Transfer CFT "
 linkTitle: "Upgrade Transfer CFT"
 weight: 160
----This section explains how to upgrade an existing Transfer CFT from 3.1.3 or higher to{{< TransferCFT/axwayvariablesComponentShortName  >}} {{< TransferCFT/PrimaryTransferCFTversionlong  >}}.
-It begins by detailing the prerequisites for a standalone (non multi-node) upgrade.
-For details on upgrading a multi-node installation, see [Upgrade a Transfer CFT multi-node installation](../upgrade_multinode_ux#top).
+--- This section explains how to upgrade an existing Transfer CFT from 3.1.3 or higher to{{< TransferCFT/axwayvariablesComponentShortName  >}} {{< TransferCFT/PrimaryTransferCFTversionlong  >}}.
+It begins by detailing the prerequisites for a standalone (non multi- node) upgrade.
+For details on upgrading a multi- node installation, see [Upgrade a Transfer CFT multi- node installation](../upgrade_multinode_ux#top).

 ## About upgrades

 As of {{< TransferCFT/axwayvariablesComponentLongName  >}} 3.4 there is no separate upgrade package, you use the installation package to perform an upgrade procedure as described in the sections below.

 All passwords stored in the UCONF dictionary, or in the {{< TransferCFT/axwayvariablesComponentLongName  >}} databases (for example, CFTPART, CFTPARM) are cyphered using the key generated at installation.
-If you are performing an upgrade, all passwords are cyphered using a hard-coded key.
+If you are performing an upgrade, all passwords are cyphered using a hard- coded key.
 We recommend that you generate an encryption key.

 > **Note**
 >